WinVector/cdata/extras/FluidData.md

     ## 2     2           5        10                  0.5           6        12             0.500000

 The point is: the above can work on a large number of rows and columns (especially on a system such as `Spark` where row operations are performed in parallel).

+The above work pattern is particularly powerful on big data systems when the tall table is built up in pieces by appending data (so only the pivot style step is required).

 One-hot encoding
 ----------------